hoalarious/AnimateDiff/README.md

 ## Todo
 - Allow uploading of init images
+- ClIP interrogator
+- PNGinfo
+- Load/Save from configs
+- Configs tab + gdrive
+- Batch operations
 - Init image strength and decay options.
 Allowing you to control how strong the generation should follow to the initial image and how quickly it diverges from it.
 - Implement rife-ncnn-vulkan (Idea from https://github.com/neggles/animatediff-cli)
 - Explore implentation of control net with mov2mov
-- Load/Save from configs
-- Configs tab

 ## Testing and replication